Snorkeling in Fiji

 9. Practice proper snorkeling techniques:

-Put your snorkel in your mouth and let your lips seal around it, bite gently on the nipples of the mouth piece.
+Put your snorkel in your mouth and let your lips seal around it, bite gently on the nipples of the mouthpiece.
 Now breath slowly and deeply.
-If your snorkel was submerged there is no need to take it out of your mouth to clear it from water, just exhale forcefully in your snorkel when back on surface while tilting your head slightly backwards.
+If your snorkel was submerged there is no need to take it out of your mouth to clear it from water, just exhale forcefully in your snorkel when back on the surface while tilting your head slightly backwards.
 To avoid breathing in remaining splash water, use your tongue as a splash-guard, by placing the tip of your tongue on the roof of your mouth.
 Now breath carefully past water which is remaining in your snorkel.

-Keep your body streamlined, arms on your side, snorkel top out of the water and fins below surface.
+Keep your body streamlined, arms on your side, snorkel top out of the water and fins below the surface.
 Swim slowly and relaxed.